Cartan Actions of Higher Rank Abelian Groups and their Classification: Structure of Rank One Factors and Applications

-In Part III, we return to a general totally Cartans action, and prove a structure theorem for them.
-In particular, since we allow rank one factors, we no longer have the H\"older metrics from b) of the \hyperlink{h-r-a}{higher rank assumptions}.
+In Part V, we return to {the setting of $C^r$ totally Cartan $\R^k$-actions, $r = (1,\theta)$ or $r = \infty$}, and prove a structure theorem for them. {As usual, we deduce theorems about $\R^k \times \Z^\ell$ actions by passing to suspensions.} In particular, since we allow rank one factors, we no longer have the H\"older metrics from b) of the \hyperlink{h-r-a}{higher rank assumptions}.
 Instead, we will again rely on Lemma \ref{lem:uniformly bounded derivative}, which only requires the totally Cartan assumption to hold.

-From Parts I and II, we have established a dichotomy: either there exists a non-Kronecker rank one factor for the action which is an Anosov 3-flow, or the action is homogeneous.
-The key insight in obtaining Theorem \ref{thm:full-classify} is the following: any rank one factor of the action actually splits as a direct product, and the $\R^{k-1}$ action on the complementary manifold is still totally Cartan (Proposition \ref{prop:self-centralizing-extension}).
-This allows us to ``peel off'' rank one factors until there are none left, and we may apply the rigidity results of Part II to get that the action must (covered by) the direct product of its rank one factors, and some homogeneous action.
+From Parts III and IV, we have established a dichotomy: either there exists a non-Kronecker rank one factor for the action which is an Anosov 3-flow, or the action is homogeneous. {In this part, we establish structure for totally Cartan actions which have rank one factors.
+We begin by identifying the a factor of the action by the 0-entropy elements, the Starkov component.
+After passing to such a quotient, we build a homogeneous structure on the common fiber of every rank one factor in Section \ref{sec:main-structure}.

+We also some observations about the centralizer of a totally Anosov $\R^k$-action (Section \ref{sec:centralizer}), and using this to identify when a rank one factor splits as a direct product (Section \ref{sec:prod-struct}).
+Actions in which rank one factors exist but do not form a direct product with a homogeneous action were not known to exist until recently, see Sections \ref{sec:nonproduct-ex} and \ref{sec:DWX}.
+We conclude the paper by proving some applications of the main theorems (Section \ref{sec:corollaries}).}